maxwax/birdseye/README.md

 * Birdeye requires only a single Bash script file that can be temporarily deployed on a Linux system.  **Birdseye doesn't modify your environment, deploy dependencies, or do anything else that might cause harm to your system.**

+## Sample Report

+* 2023 note: This is a very old, outdated report

+A [Birdseye Sample](https://github.com/maxwax/birdseye/blob/master/birdseye-sample.html "Birdseye Sample") is available to see what Birdseye looks like.

 ## Run as root

 > [!WARNING]